WEBSITE TERMS AND CONDITIONS

 20.6.1 ensure that it complies at all times with the applicable Data Protection Legislation and that any disclosure of personal data made in the context of this Agreement is lawful;

-20.6.2 Act only on written instructions and directions from the client and shall comply promptly with all such instructions and directions received from the client from time to time;
+20.6.2 Act only on written instructions and directions from the Customer and shall comply promptly with all such instructions and directions received from the Customer from time to time;

-20.6.3 immediately notify the client if, in Enthuse’s opinion, any instruction or direction from the client infringes the Data Protection Legislation or other applicable European Union or Member State data protection law;
+20.6.3 immediately notify the Customer if, in Enthuse’s opinion, any instruction or direction from the Customer infringes the Data Protection Legislation or other applicable European Union or Member State data protection law;

-20.6.4 not process personal data for any purpose other than for the provision of Services to the client and only to the extent reasonably necessary for the performance of this Agreement;
+20.6.4 not process personal data for any purpose other than for the provision of Services to the Customer and only to the extent reasonably necessary for the performance of this Agreement;

 20.6.6 ensure that all employees, directors, agents, contractors or affiliates of Enthuse authorised to process personal data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality;